sysbiolux/IDARE-QuickStart/README.md

 #### 1.5 Adding SBML Annotations and Gene Nodes
 Right click on some empty space in the network view.
 Select 'Apps' -> 'Add SBML Annotations'
 Select the *E.Coli* core network file again.
-If you have cy3sbml this step is not necessary, as Cytoscape will automatically use the SBML structure provided by cy3sbml for the network.
+If you have cy3sbml this step is not necessary, as IDARE will automatically use the SBML structure provided by cy3sbml for the network.
 You will be asked, whether you want to add Gene Nodes.
-Click Yes
+Tick the box (if not done already) and click Ok.
-You will notice, that additional nodes have been created, which represent the gene nodes.
+You will notice, that additional nodes have been created, which represent the protein and gene nodes that were created.
+Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfil a GPR).
-If the SBML contains enzyme species (annotated by the "isEncodedBy" bio qualifier), you would be asked if you also want to create protein nodes and which labeling pattern (i.e. database) to use for the genes and proteins.
+If the SBML contains enzyme species (annotated by the "isEncodedBy" bio qualifier), you would be asked which labeling pattern (i.e. database) to use for the genes and proteins.

 ##Part2: Automated image generation and loading images to the Network.